new construction

 m-ch (Micro Compact Home; based in Germany)

-For a listing of many other types of small homes (some of which have other green features), see this Tiny House Directory.
+To see many other types of small homes (some of which have other green features), see the Tiny House blog.

 Resources on small homes: